jdcar/authoritycontrol/README.md

 1. Create a query in Alma Analytics of the records you want to check.
 My query includes: MMSID, Create Date, Modify Date, Author, Suppressed from Discovery.
 I filter by dates.
 I usually check 1 week at a time.
 2. Create a set in Alma based on these records.
 3. Run the records in Publishing Profile.
-In the "Data Enrichement" tab, make sure "Linked Data Enrichment" is checked.
+In the "Data Enrichment" tab, make sure "Linked Data Enrichment" is checked.
 Export as binary MARC files.
 Download the file to the computer.
 Change the file name in code to the location on the computer.
 4. There are two options for each name: Submit or Next.
 Next just skips to the next heading.
 "Submit" prints useful information about the record into the console.
 When the program is done running, I save the console and edit Alma from the submitted results.
 4. That should be it!